 What’s on in Catalonia in October

 What are the plans in Catalonia for October?
-The ideas we mention below are updated for this year.
-However, there can be some last-minute changes (especially since we live with Covid-19 pandemic).
-It’s good always to check the official websites that we link to find the latest info.
+The ideas we mention below are updated for this year:

 Enjoy autumn colours in the woods